+Name of Academy/setting

+Name

+Type of training received

+Date of training completed

+Training provided by

+Profession and title

-I confirm that [name of member of staff] has received the training detailed above and is competent to carry out any necessary treatment.
-I recommend that the training is updated [name of member of staff].
+received the training detailed above and is competent to carry out the training is updated [name of member of staff].

 Trainer's signature

 Date

 I confirm that I have received the training detailed above.

 Staff signature

+Date

 Suggested review date